Hypospadias repair - discharge

 - Medicines to relax the bladder and stop bladder spasms.
 These may cause your child's mouth to feel dry.

 - Prescription pain medicine, if needed.
-You can also give your son acetaminophen (Tylenol) for pain.
+You can also give your child acetaminophen (Tylenol) for pain.

 Taking Care of Your Child